hasura/graphql-engine/docs/graphql/manual/guides/postgres/triggers.rst

 **Trigger a Postgres function before an article is inserted or updated:**

+Let's say we want to check if an author is active before a corresponding article can be inserted or updated.
-Let's say we want :ref:`this Postgres function<pg_function_example_one>` to be executed whenever a new article is about to be inserted or updated.
+We do so by calling :ref:`this Postgres function<pg_function_example_one>` to be executed whenever a new article is about to be inserted or updated.
 We can create a trigger as follows:

 .. code-block:: plpgsql